mesosphere/marathon/docs/docs/blue-green-deploy.md

     ```sh
     # pick tasks from blue
-    dcos marathon task list /blue-app
+    dcos marathon task list /blue-myapp
     ```

-7. Update the load balancer configuration to remvoe the task instances above from the BLUE app pool.
+7. Update the load balancer configuration to remove the task instances above from the BLUE app pool.

 8. Wait until the task instances from the BLUE app have 0 pending operations.
 Use the metrics endpoint in the application to determine the number of pending operations.